FloAppsLtd/Documents/SecurityPolicy.md

 Each live FloMembers server creates nightly backups of the data.
 These backups are also copied to an offsite server, in order to provide redundancy.

-We keep daily, weekly and monthly backups on each live server.
 Restoring from backups is tested frequently.

 ### Closing an installation